Science Curriculum for the Adolescent Aged Twelve to Fifteen Years

 - Excursions & fieldtrips

-- Create food webs and charts of local areas
+- Create food webs and charts of local areas; role plays which explore food webs and interdependencies

 - Create a trophic pyramid (energy flow triangle) of a local ecosystem